 In internet experiments on auditory perception, playback devices may be a confounding variable reducing internal validity.
 A test procedure to remotely control multiple characteristics of playback devices does not currently exist.
-Thus, the main goals of this study were to (a) develop and (b) validate a comprehensive, efficient and easy-to- handle test procedure for the reliable identification of playback equipment and its acoustical features in online experiments.
-Based on a counting task paradigm and psychoacoustic effects, the Headphone and Loudspeaker Test (HALT) was developed with which researchers can standardize loudness adjustments, detect stereo/mono as well as headphone/loudspeaker playback, and assess lower frequency limits.
-In a first laboratory study (N = 40), HALT was evaluated with four different playback devices (circumaural and intra-aural headphones; external and laptop loudspeakers).
-Beforehand, the acoustical properties of all playback devices had been measured (e.g., sound pressure level, frequency response).
-In a final step, the procedure was validated by an internet-based study (N = 211).
-HALT is assumed to be a reliable, comprehensive, and efficient procedure to remotely control playback devices and listening conditions.
-In the conclusion, we offer suggestions for an ideal routine for researchers to adapt.
+Thus, the main goals of this study were to (a) develop and (b) evaluate a comprehensive, efficient, and easy-to- handle test procedure for the reliable control and identification of playback device characteristics in online experiments.
+Based on a counting task paradigm, the first part of the Headphone and Loudspeaker Test (HALT – Part I) was developed with which researchers can standardize loudness adjustments, detect stereo/mono playback, and assess lower frequency limits.
+In a laboratory study (N = 40), HALT – Part I was evaluated with four different playback devices (circumaural and intra-aural headphones; external and laptop loudspeakers).
+Beforehand, the acoustical properties of all playback devices had been measured (e.g., sound pressure level, frequency response, total harmonic distortion).
+A test-retest analysis showed that HALT – Part I is assumed to be a reliable (rtt = .899 for level adjustment and rtt = .792 for stereo/mono detection) and an efficient (3.5 minutes for completion) method to remotely control playback devices and listening conditions.
+The procedure can help improve data quality in internet experiments.